mxcrawford/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/rekognition-permissions2.png">

-9. Go back to Rekognition configuration, click **Create Dataset** in Rekognition console.
+9. Go back to Amazon Rekognition configuration, click **Create Dataset** in Rekognition console.
 Depending on the number of images, it might take a few minutes to create a dataset.

 #### Label Images
 1. You can review images in the dataset and validate automatically assigned labels.